 OEM oil Vs Everything Else

 Although some riders are particular about using OEM products for their Goldwing, many hardcore mechanics and riders don’t really like using OEM oil, and tend to use other brands.
-Amsoil and Rotella seem to be crowd favorites.
+Rotella T6 seems to be a crowd favorite.

 My recommendation if you go to the Honda dealer is to get the info on what the bike needs (synthetic, non synthetic optimal oil weights etc) and then shop around.